kerimcanbalkan/Ppdot-ML/README.md

 <h1>Pulsar Type Classification using Random Forest</h1>
 <h2>Overview</h2>
 <p>This project aims to classify pulsars into different types based on their characteristic features, specifically the
-pulse period (P0), period derivative (P1), and surface magnetic field (BSURF).
+Pulse period (P0), Period derivative (P1), and Surface Magnetic Field (BSURF).
 The classification is performed using the Random Forest algorithm, a machine learning technique.</p>

 <h2>Dataset</h2>